Engaging Parents in WorkFirst

 1.3.7 Examples of various types of family planning screenings

 Melanie has just been approved for WorkFirst.
 June, her WFPS/WFSSS asks if she has received the information on Family Planning.
 Melanie is 24 years old with a 14 month-old son.
 June asks her what her ideal family size would be.
 She has always wanted three children but has not been able to get above a minimum wage job.
 June encourages Melanie to consider the expense of having another child, and reminds her that an unplanned pregnancy can make it difficult to get to a higher paying job where she could afford more children and provide for all their needs.
 WorkFirst will work on increasing her ability to earn more money and family planning providers have information and supplies that can help her plan when she wants more children.
-June encourages her to call the family planning hotline to discuss family planning options and she reiterates that her Medical Services Card may be used at many pharmacies to purchase over the counter (OTC) contraceptives such as condoms, foam, film, etc., or used to fill a prescription for birth control, IUD, depo shot, etc. thus giving her more disposable income.
+June encourages her to go to the family planning website at http://www.hca.wa.gov/medicaid/familyplan/pages/index.aspx to find out more about family planning options.

 Middle-Age, non-childbearing female:

 Barbara is a 41 year-old mother of two children, 17 year old Kristi and 15 year old Josh.
 She has come in for cash assistance.
 Through the course of your intake interview, Barbara revealed that she just ended a short relationship and made the comment that over the last year, she has "gone through three losers" and that she can hopefully snag someone worth keeping soon.
 Upon her up-front family planning screening, Barbara states she had a hysterectomy about four years ago.